killshot13/mdEditor/README.md

 Workspace setup is now complete and mdEditor is ready to use.

 >NOTE: The `syntax.md` file in the `styles` folder contains a detailed description of the linting rules available within the editor workspace.
-Any rule can be toggled on/off by editing the `.markdownlint.json` file using this syntax. `"ruleID" : bool`
+Most linting rules can be simply toggled on/off by editing the `.markdownlint.json` file using this syntax. `MDXXX : bool`

 Happy markdown'ing! :)